 Other medical problems are associated with this condition.
 They include:

-- Ear problems—Malformation of the ears and middle ear infections are more common in girls with Turner syndrome.
-This can lead to hearing problems in later life.
+- Hearing and ear problems: Malformation of the ears and middle ear infections that can result in conductive hearing loss are more common in girls with Turner syndrome.
+Sensorineural hearing loss develops in more than 50% of adult TS patients.

 What causes Turner syndrome?

 Turner syndrome occurs when one of the two X chromosomes that are typically present in the cells of females is missing or incomplete.
 Although TS is a genetic disorder, generally it is not inherited.

 About 45% of girls and women with TS have a form of the disorder in which each cell only has one X chromosome instead of two.
 This type of TS is called monosomy X. It is caused by an error in the formation of reproductive cells (eggs or sperm) in one of the girl’s parents.
 During cell division, the egg or sperm may lose an X chromosome.
 This defect will be passed on when fertilization occurs.

 In about 30% of all cases, girls or women have a pair of X chromosomes in some of the cells of the body, while other cells have only one X chromosome.
 This condition is called mosaic Turner syndrome or 45,X mosaicism.